malakwagdy/PythonCompiler/README.md

 3.  **Commit** your changes (`git commit -m 'Add some NewFeature'`).
 4.  **Push** to the branch (`git push origin feature/NewFeature`).
 5. Open a **Pull Request**.

 ---

+## 📜 License

+This project is distributed under the MIT License.
+See `LICENSE.md` for more information.

+---